apache/druid/docs/Tutorial:-A-First-Look-at-Druid.md

 Next Steps
 ----------

 What to know even more information about the Druid Cluster?
-Check out [[Tutorial: The Druid Cluster]]
+Check out [Tutorial: The Druid Cluster](Tutorial: The Druid Cluster.html)

 Druid is even more fun if you load your own data into it!
-To learn how to load your data, see [[Loading Your Data]].
+To learn how to load your data, see [Loading Your Data](Loading Your Data.html).

 Additional Information
 ----------------------